-9 th Grade 10 th Grade 11 th Grade 12 th Grade Creative Arts Child Care & Parenting \$\sqrt{x}\$ Creative Cooking \$\sqrt{x}\$ For The Love of Leftovers Milford High School & Applied Technology Center -Culinary Arts Program- \$\sqrt{x}\$ Culinary Arts I dvanced Baking Culinary Arts II Child Care and Parenti 0.5 Credit/Semester Elective Grade 10-12 pers This exan how value unit. topic onal choices we make not class explores the roles a nines the different stages the very definition of fam es change, and the affect i Human reproduction and course designed to illustrate how the conly affect ourselves but affect others.
-Indresponsibilities of parenting, and of human development.
-It addresses tilly changes as societal norms and thas on individuals and the family difference responsibility, and other appropriate lents will be expected to plan, develop, hildren of preschool age. √x Creative Arts 0.5 Credit/Semester Elective Grade 9-12 use a idea: dive: worl worl uniq a variety of techniques and solutions.
-Students will demonstrate is students will demonstrate in other solutions.
-This is a project is independently and at the solutions. is class designed to enable students to d mediums to effectively communicate ate a respect and appreciation for ers, and will also self- assess their own based class that allows students to eir own pace.
-Creative Arts is a very with an opportunity to "just breathe" √x Creative Cooking 0.5 Credit/Semester Elective Grade 10-12 Coologia of di just l Crea safet you a oppo abili Plea: king!
-A class designed to a ferent foods You may be plain afraid of tackling tive Cooking is an introducty and sanitation.
-It is a sea collaborative cooking exprtunity to host on special ty to prepare, store, and s with good eats!
-Welcome to Creative give you experience cooking a variety have a passion for cooking or may recipes and stepping into the kitchen. actory course in food preparation and emester long course designed to give experience with your peers, and an loccasions.
-You will demonstrate the erve aesthetically pleasing foods.
-Superfoods and also feast on some
+9 th Grade 10 th Grade 11 th Grade 12 th Grade Creative Arts I Child Care & Parenting Creative Arts I Creative Arts II \$\sqrt{x}\$ Creative Cooking I \$\sqrt{x}\$ Creative Cooking II \$\sqrt{x}\$ For The Love of Leftovers Milford High School & Applied Technology Center -Culinary Arts Program- \$\sqrt{x}\$ Culinary Arts I dvanced Baking \overline{x} Culinary Arts II Child Care and Parenti 0.5 Credit/Semester Elective Grade 10-12 pers This exan how valu unit. topid onal choices we make not class explores the roles an nines the different stages of the very definition of fames change, and the affect it.
+Human reproduction and ourse designed to illustrate how the only affect ourselves but affect others.
+In dresponsibilities of parenting, and of human development.
+It addresses ily changes as societal norms and thas on individuals and the family responsibility, and other appropriate ents will be expected to plan, develop, hildren of preschool age. √x Creative Arts I 0.5 Credit/Semester Elective Grade 9-12 Welcome to Creative Arts!
+This class designed to enable students to use a variety of techniques and mediums to effectively communicate ideas.
+Students will demonstrate a respect and appreciation for diversity and creativity in others, and will also self- assess their own works of art.
+This is a project based class that allows students to work independently and at their own pace.
+Creative Arts is a very unique class and provides you with an opportunity to "just breathe" and let your creative juices flow. √x Creative Arts II 0.5 Credit/Semester Elective Grade 10-12 use a idea dive work work uniq and act o Welcome to Creative Arts!
+This class designed to enable students to use a variety of techniques and mediums to effectively communicate ideas.
+Students will demonstrate a respect and appreciation for diversity and creativity in others, and will also self- assess their own works of art.
+This is a project based class that allows students to work independently and at their own pace.
+Creative Arts is a very unique class and provides you with an opportunity to "just breathe" and let your creative juices flow.
+Students in Creative Arts II will act as teacher assistants, perform art demonstrations, and work on advanced art projects. √x Creative Cooking I 0.5 Credit/Semester I want to satiate your palate with good eats!
+Welcome to Creative Cooking!
+A class designed to give you experience cooking a variety of different foods......
+You may have a passion for cooking or may just be plain afraid of tackling recipes and stepping into the kitchen.
+Creative Cooking is an introductory course in food preparation and safety and sanitation.
+It is a semester long course designed to give you a collaborative cooking experience with your peers, and an opportunity to host on special occasions.
+You will demonstrate the ability to prepare, store, and serve aesthetically pleasing foods.
+Please join us as we discover superfoods and also feast on some traditional comfort foods.